 A Sad Tale of ‘Recapping’

 My customer purchased this pair of Accuphase M-60 power amplifiers and enjoyed them for a while, before deciding to have them ‘refreshed’.
 This approach is very sensible and spending money on a superb pair of amplifiers like this is a no-brainer.

-When I first inspected these each Accuphase M-60 in this pair, it was obvious that this repairer should not be working on hi-fi gear.
-I knew this because I’ve repaired other stuff that he’s worked on, but this guy should really stick to guitar amps or possibly find a different profession altogether as he is incapable of executing the technical work necessary on complex equipment like the Accuphase M-60.
+When I first inspected this Accuphase M-60 amplifier pair, it solidified my view that this repairer should not be working on hi-fi gear.
+I knew this because I’ve repaired other stuff that he’s worked on and this guy should have stuck to guitar amps as he is incapable of executing the technical work necessary on complex equipment like the Accuphase M-60.
 Sorry, but that’s the truth.

 Anyway, the repairer decided both amplifiers needed a ‘recap’.
-Recapping seems to be all the rage right now and many seem to think it will magically fix any problem which is of course far from reality.
+Recapping is all the rage and many seem to think it will magically fix any problem which is of course far from reality.
 An amplifier or anything else must be assessed from a technically informed perspective and each piece given the attention it needs.
 Whilst recapping is in vogue, the average person doesn’t have the technical knowledge, equipment or experience needed to determine if recapping is required, let alone how to do it correctly.
 There is also a lot more to consider beyond the state of the capacitors.

 Trying to fathom the thinking here isn’t easy.
-Imagine you own a car, with four premium tyres with lots of life left on them.
+Imagine you own a car with four premium tyres with lots of life left on them.
 You take it in for a service.
-When you get the car back, you discover they removed the expensive tyres with plenty of life left and replaced them with cheap new Chinese ones.
-Happy?
-I think not.
+When you get the car back, you discover they removed these good, expensive tyres and replaced them with cheap new Chinese ones.
+Would you be happy?
+Probably not.

 At this point I know what you’re thinking: “Mike – how do you know the original capacitors were good?”
 Good question.
 My customer was smart enough to ask for all the removed parts and he kept them.
 He brought them to me when I repaired his amplifiers.
 I tested them, all were perfect.